Dumb pipe

-A dumb pipe or dumb network, in relation to a mobile network operator (MNO), is a simple network that has high enough bandwidth to transfer bytes between the customer's device and the Internet without the need to prioritize content.
+A dumb pipe or dumb network, in relation to a mobile network operator (MNO) or Internet service provider (ISP), is a simple network that has high enough bandwidth to transfer bytes between the customer's device and the Internet without the need to prioritize content.
 This means it can afford to be completely neutral with regard to the services and applications the customer accesses.

 This is in contrast to a smart pipe where the operator affects the customer's accessibility of the Internet by either limiting the available services or applications to its own proprietary portal (like a walled garden) or offer additional capabilities and services beyond simple connectivity.
 A dumb pipe primarily provides simple bandwidth and network capacity which is greater than the maximum network loads expected thus avoiding the need to discriminate between packet types.

 Among the commonly understood operational models for an MNO are dumb pipes, smart pipes, and the walled gardens.